crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/README.md

 Both Nmap and OpenVAS use scripts, but OpenVAS's scripts are more comprehensive than Nmap's.
 OpenVAS uses a system of Network Vulnerability Tests (NVTs).
 Think of NVTs as highly specialized, powerful scripts, each designed to check for a specific vulnerability (CVE), misconfiguration, or compliance policy.
 Its entire scanning engine is built upon executing these tens of thousands of NVTs from its continuously updated database.

+**Nmap's two-layer capabilities**

+To understand Nmap's capabilities, it's helpful to think of it in two layers:

+1. **The Core Engine**: This is Nmap's fundamental functionality for **unauthenticated** scanning:
+- Host Discovery (`-sn`)
+- Port Scanning (`-sS`, `-sT`, etc.)
+- Service & Version Detection (`-sV`)
+- OS Fingerprinting (`-O`)

+2. **The Nmap Scripting Engine (NSE)**: This is an _add-on system_ that extends the core engine.
+It allows users to run scripts for more advanced, specific tasks.
+The NSE is where Nmap's **authenticated** scanning happens.

+**How NSE Enables Authenticated Scans:**

+The NSE provides a framework where scripts can be passed credentials (usernames/passwords/keys) via command-line arguments.
+These scripts then use those credentials to log into services and perform deeper checks.

+**Examples of NSE Scripts Doing Authenticated Scanning:**

+- **`smb-brute`**: Takes a list of usernames and passwords to brute-force SMB (Windows file sharing) logins.
+- **`http-auth-finder`**: Can use provided credentials to access protected web pages and look for authentication forms.
+- **`ssh-auth-methods`**: Can use an SSH key to log in and check which authentication methods are supported.

+Nmap's core is unauthenticated, but its optional NSE script system is what allows it to perform authenticated checks.

 **Nmap and OpenVAS Functionality/Capability Summary Table**

 While Nmap excels at discovering live hosts and mapping network services, OpenVAS specializes in deep vulnerability assessment.